vserranoc/refactored-waddle/model/Readme.md

 ## 1. Data

-We extract 1,000 tweets mentioning @JetBlue and 1,000 mentioning @SouthwestAir from the [Twitter API](https://developer.twitter.com/en) for a day on march 2022.
+We extract 6404 tweets mentioning @JetBlue and  @SouthwestAir from the [Twitter API](https://developer.twitter.com/en) for a day on march 2022.
 We filter out retweets during this part of the process.
+After removing duplicates and cleaning the database we create a dataset with 2712 tweets, of which 2009 are negative and 703 are positive.

 During extraction we define the following variables:

 * **user** : Twitter user account originating the tweet